DimABSA/DimABSA2026/README.md

 - **Aspect Category**: An abstract or predefined category to which an aspect term belongs.
 It follows the format *Entity#Attribute*, where the *Entity* (e.g., FOOD, SERVICE) and *Attribute* (e.g., PRICES, QUALITY) are selected from predefined lists (Pontiki et al., 2015; 2016).
 For all valid combinations, see the [full list of aspect categories](#full-list-of-aspect-categories).
 - **Opinion Term**: A sentiment-bearing word or phrase associated with a specific aspect term, such as *great*, *terrible*, or *satisfactory*.
 - **Valence-Arousal (VA)**: A pair of real-valued scores, each ranging from **1.00 to 9.00**, rounded to two decimal places.
-    - Valence: Measures the degree of positivity or negativity.
+    - **Valence**: Measures the degree of positivity or negativity.
-    - Arousal: Measures the intensity of emotion.
+    - **Arousal**: Measures the intensity of emotion.
     A score of **1.00** indicates extremely negative valence or very low arousal, **9.00** indicates extremely positive valence or very high arousal, and **5.00** represents a neutral valence or medium arousal.

 Based on the above elements, we define three subtasks, each adapted from a traditional ABSA task to the dimensional sentiment paradigm.
 Participants may choose to participate in one or more of the following subtasks, depending on their research interest or application focus.

 ## Subtask 1: Dimensional Aspect Sentiment Regression (DimASR)

 Given a text and one or more aspects, predict a real-valued **valence-arousal (VA)** score for each aspect.
 This extends Aspect Sentiment Classification (ASC) (Pontiki et al., 2014; 2015; 2016).

 The input is in JSON Lines format and includes the following fields.

 <!--
 ```json